Paxeer-Network/Pax-v1-ArgusInterRouter-Contracts/Docs/StartHere.md

-# 🎉 Welcome to ChainFlow!

-## Your Complete Decentralized Prop Firm is READY! ✅

 ---

-## 🚀 WHAT YOU HAVE
+## WHAT YOU HAVE

-A fully functional, production-ready decentralized proprietary trading firm platform with:
+A fully functional, production-ready capital allocation platform with:

 - ✅ **12 Smart Contracts** (2,750+ lines of Solidity)
 - ✅ **9 Deployment Scripts** (Automated deployment)